gitter-badger/git-town/CONTRIBUTING.md

 Since code reviews can take a while, many developers work on several features in parallel.
 These features often depend on each other.
-To support this common use case, Git Town provides a hierarchical branching model.
+To support this common use case, Git Town provides an hierarchical branching model that is more opinionated than the very generic branching of vanilla Git.
 In Git Town's world, feature branches can be "children" of other feature branches.

 As an example, lets assume a repo with the following setup: